-If you’re on the lookout for distinctive furniture pieces to complete your home look, you can’t go wrong with Commune and Grafunkt at Millenia Walk.
-These two home-grown furniture retailers offer a smorgasbord of well-crafted furnishing items, each piece exuding a quiet sense of elegance and beauty.
+If you’re on the lookout for distinctive furniture pieces to complete your home look, you can’t go wrong with Commune at Millenia Walk.
+This home-grown furniture brand offers a smorgasbord of well-crafted furnishing items, each piece exuding a quiet sense of elegance and beauty.
 And the temptation to bring one of these creations into your own home will be hard to resist.

-We sat down with the founders of Commune and Grafunkt, Julian Koh, Jefery K and Nathan Yong, respectively – to learn more about their experiences in creating, building and selling furniture in Singapore.
+We sat down with the founder of Commune, Julian Koh, to learn more about their experiences in creating, building and selling furniture in Singapore.

 How long have you been in the business?